johnnovak/gridmonger/sphinx-docs/source/window-layouts.rst

 .. rst-class:: multiline

-- Press the *snap to right* button---now the Gridmonger window occupies the right half of the screen.
+- Press the *snap to right* button --- now the Gridmonger window occupies the right half of the screen.

 - Press :kbd:`Shift+F5` to save the current window layout in the first layout